stefannatu/Handling-large-imbalanced-data/README.md

 # Handling Sparse, Large, imbalanced-data
 ### Explore training large ML models at scale using Tensorflow APIs, sharding data, handling imbalanced data by training for precision/recall over accuracy

 Sparse, imbalanced datasets occur in a wide and growing number of business contexts: for example, AirBnb's apartment search relies on a highly sparse dataset as the number of clicks [1], impressions per home are extremely skewed with some highly popular homes getting a lot of clicks, and others getting very few to none.
-Typical advertising data such as clicks, impressions tends to be highly sparse, imbalanced and skewed as well, as most clicks on a particular landing page (such as Sears.com or ATnT.com) rarely lead to a user actually purchasing a product.
-On the flip side, websites collect clicks and impressions constantly, making these datasets extremely large, which means that the machine learning models built on these datasets *need* to scale.
-How to deal with large but extremely sparse and imbalanced datasets is a forefront topic of research in machine learning.
+Typical advertising data such as clicks, impressions tends to be highly sparse, imbalanced and skewed as well, as most clicks on a particular landing page (such as Sears.com or ATnT.com) rarely lead to a user actually purchasing a product, so number of failed conversions greatly exceeds the number of conversions.
+On the flip side, websites collect clicks and impressions constantly, making these datasets extremely large (by large here we mean anything that doens't fit into memory), which means that the machine learning models built on these datasets *need* to scale, as well as have low latency when it comes to making predictions.
+New ways to deal with large but extremely sparse and imbalanced datasets is a forefront topic of research in machine learning.

 In this post we describe a study conducted on a prototypical example of such a dataset from Kaggle.
 We work with the Bosch dataset, which is one of the largest Kaggle datasets for modeling production part failures.
 The objective is to correctly classify parts as good or defective, making this a simple binary classification problem.
 The challenge lies with the data, found here https://www.kaggle.com/c/bosch-production-line-performance/data.
 It consists of over 4K columns of numeric, categorical and timestamp features, and over a million rows.
-The dataset is large enough to merit advanced methods such as deep neural networks that scale, but also small enough that if needed, the entire dataset (or properly shuffled subsets of the data) can be loaded into memory for training models such as decision trees, linear/logistic regression etc. Moreover the data is extremely imbalanced - containing only 0.6% of the positive class and 99.4% of the other.
+The dataset is large enough to merit advanced methods such as deep neural networks that scale, but also small enough that if needed, the entire dataset (or properly shuffled shards of the data) can be loaded into memory for training models such as decision trees, linear/logistic regression etc. Moreover the data is extremely imbalanced - containing only 0.6% of the positive class and 99.4% of the other.

-In this post, we describe with code samples our approach for training models which achieve good performance on small datasets using scikit learn, and scalable, deployable models using Tensorflow's Dataset and Estimator APIs and compare the two for performance and other metrics.
+In this post, we describe with code samples, our approach for training models which achieve good performance on small datasets using scikit learn, and scalable, deployable models using Tensorflow's Dataset and Estimator APIs.
+We compare and contrast the two approaches both for performance and other metrics, including some helpful tricks learned along the way.
 Throughout we provide code snippets, but the full code is contained in the jupyter notebooks.

 A natural question is why would you choose one versus the other: unlike models like random forests, logistic regression which require heavy feature engineering, the promise of deep neural networks (DNNs) lies in the fact that given enough data, the model can learn the underlying distributions of the data and the raw data can simply be fed into the model as is.
 What we found though was that these models are by no means a silver bullet: this is because DNNs quickly tend to overfit as they have so many parameters, and further training doesn't lead to a reduction in the loss.